BenjMy/pycathy_wrapper/doc/content/FromLiterature/LaCecilia2023_myst/LaCecilia2023_myst.rst

-D. La Cecicilia and M. Camporese (2022)
+D. La Cecilia and M. Camporese (2022)
 =======================================

 This is a notebook to reproduce outputs from `La Cecilia and Camporese